 “FCC” means the Federal Communications Commission.

 “Lattice Tower” means a type of mount that is self-supporting with multiple legs and cross bracing of structural metal.

+“Minor modification” means a modification of an existing wireless facility; the modification does not substantially change the size of the structure or wireless facilities.

 “Mount” means the structure or surface upon which personal wireless service facilities are mounted.
 There are three types of mounts: (a) Building Mount: A wireless service facility mount fixed to the roof or side of a building. (b) Ground Mount: A wireless service facility mount fixed to the ground, such as a Tower. (c) Structure Mount: A wireless service facility fixed to a structure other than a building, such as light standards, utility poles, water towers and bridges

+“New” means a proposal to install a new structure where none exists and to attach wireless facilities on the new structure.

 “Preexisting Tower” and “preexisting antenna” means any Tower or antenna for which a building permit or conditional use permit has been properly issued prior to the effective date of the ordinance codified in this Section 90A, including permitted Towers or antennas that have not yet been constructed so long as such approval is current and not expired.

 “Proposed wireless facilities modification” shall mean and refer to a proposal submitted by an applicant to modify a support structure which the applicant asserts is subject to review under FCC and State regulations, and involving: (i) Collocation of new transmission equipment; (ii) Removal of transmission equipment; or (iii) Replacement of transmission equipment.

+“Replacement” means a proposal to replace an existing structure without wireless facilities with a new structure and to attach wireless facilities on the replacement structure.

+“Small Cell Facility” means

+The wireless support structure on which antenna facilities are mounted shall not exceed the Town’s height restriction of 35 feet unless the wireless company can prove that the 35 feet height is not sufficient for signal, and in this case shall be:

+50 feet or less in height including antenna, and

+no more than 10 percent taller than other adjacent structures in the public right-of-way including antenna, and

+not extended to a height of more than 50 feet or by more than 10 percent above its preexisting height as a result of the collocation of new antenna facilities, whichever is lesser.

+All wireless equipment associated with the Facility (excluding antennas) are cumulatively no more than 28 cubic feet in volume.

+The facilities do not require antenna structure registration under 47 CFR Part 17;

+The facilities do not result in human exposure to radiofrequency radiation in excess of the applicable safety standards specified in 47 CFR 1.1307(b); and

+Each antenna is located inside an antenna enclosure of no more than three cubic feet in volume or, in the case of an antenna that has exposed elements, the antenna and all of its exposed elements are cumulatively no more than three cubic feet in volume.